Dadajon/100-days-of-code/machine-learning/gaussian-process-regression/README.md

 ### Gaussian process regression
 **_GPR_** is nonparametric (i.e. not limited by a functional form), so rather than calculating the probability distribution of parameters of a specific function, **_GPR_** calculates the probability distribution over all admissible functions that fit the data.
 However, similar to the above, we specify a prior (on the function space), calculate the posterior using the training data, and compute the predictive posterior distribution on our points of interest.

+There are several libraries for efficient implementation of Gaussian process regression (e.g. scikit-learn, Gpytorch, GPy), but in order to understand 100% I'd implement every process using NumPy.
+At the end I'd use Gpytorch (0.3.6) Gaussian process package to compare my code.